the-teachingRSE-project/competencies/competencies.md

 The RSE should be able to use public platforms to share the artefacts they have created and invite the public to scrutinise them for public review.

-### Legal aspects (LEG)
-The RSE should know licenses and their respective domains for data or software.
-On an entry level, the competency is mostly about awareness: namely that different (open source) licenses exist, that those might not be compatible with each other, and that use of third party software might restrict licensing of the resulting work.

 ### Software Behaviour Awareness and Analysis (MOD)
 We define this as a certain quality of analytical thinking that enables an RSE to form a mental model of a piece of software in a specific environment.